-Traditional Values - some things often get forgotten in education, at School of Coding AEP Limited we pride ourselves on mutual respect, good manners, making a positive contribution, supporting one another and an orderly, litter free environment who guides them, sets them bespoke targets and supports them in making social and academic progress.
+Traditional Values - some things often get forgotten in education, at School of Coding AEP Limited we pride ourselves on mutual respect, good manners, making a positive contribution, supporting one another and an orderly, litter free environment

 Success - can come in many virtues, at School of Coding AEP Limited we celebrate the small steps every day and tell students when they are doing well.
 We ensure that AEP students can have a successful future.